You are currently viewing Dra Zhi, the Four Great Meditation Cliffs of Guru Rinpoche in Bumthang

 Kunzangdra Monastery is roughly 12 km from the Jakar-Ura-Mongar highway.
 Getting there on foot from the parking takes one and a half hours.
 The pilgrimage hike monastery is rated as moderate in difficulty.

-According to Guru Rinpoche’s prophesy, Terton Pema Lingpa constructed the Kunzangdra monastery on the face of a cliff in 1488.
+According to Guru Rinpoche’s prophecy, Terton Pema Lingpa constructed the Kunzangdra monastery on the face of a cliff in 1488.
 The monastery has three temples, the Wangkhang, Oezerphug, and the Khandro Lhakhang in addition to Pema Lingpa’s living quarter which is now a Goenkhang.

 The cave where Pema Lingpa meditated is in the middle of the main and oldest temple, Wangkhang, and has a life-like figure of himself and his golden footprint.
 Chenrezig/Avalokiteshvara, the Buddha of Compassion, is the main statue, sculpted by Pema Lingpa himself.